lucianghinda/allaboutcoding/cl29znwnu0281x5nvh2uucflk.md

 x && 1 || 0
 end
 ```
+([source](https://stackoverflow.com/questions/13537206/how-do-i-convert-boolean-values-to-integers) for the idea to convert boolean to integers using short-circuit operators)

 When x is true:

 `true && 1 || 0` => `(true && 1) || 0` => `1 || 0`  =>  `1`